vfxetc/vee/docs/index.rst

 Environment:
     A single "prefix", linked from installed packages.
-Contains `bin`, `etc`, `lib`, `include`, `share`, `var`, etc., assembled from packages.
+Contains `bin`, `etc`, `lib`, `include`, `share`, `var`, etc., assemble

-Requirement:
-    A specification of a package to install.
-Determines the manager, and any information the Manager or Package will need to install it.

 Manager:
     Wrapper around package managers, but the public API is only for fetching packages, and not installing them.

 Package:
-    A single package to install.
-In the case of packages from real package managers (e.g. we tend to use Homebrew_), they may defer to the Manager to actually install them.
+    A specification of a single package to install.
+Determines the manager, and any information the Manager will need to install it.

 ..
     Contents: